NCHS-Software-Engineering/deca2026/README.md

 Instructions to run the app:
 1. Open up two seperate terminals
-2. In termnal one enter: cd my-react-app
+2. In terminal one enter: cd my-react-app
 3. In terminal one enter: cd src
 4. In terminal one enter: cd Server
 5. In terminal one enter: nodemon server.js or node sever.js